jrief/django-formset/docs/source/renderers.rst

 Form Renderers
 ==============

-Sicnce Django-4.0 each form can specify its own renderer_.
+Since Django-4.0 each form can specify its own renderer_.
 This is important, because it separates the representation layer from the logical layer of forms.
 And it allows us to render the same form for different CSS frameworks without modifying a single field.
 The only thing we have to do, is to replace the form renderer with an alternative one.